 Lawsuits Against Governmental Agencies in Indiana

 Personal injury and wrongful death claims against local governments – school bus and public transit bus operators – often have restrictions and tight notification deadlines that are unique to governmental agencies.
 They are based on the longstanding concept of “sovereign immunity,” which says state governments are entitled to legal protection from liability in many instances.

-In Indiana, the state’s Tort Claims Against Governmental Entities and Public Employees Act exempts governmental entities and government employees who are acting within the scope of their duties from many types of injury claims.
+In Indiana, the state’s Tort Claims Against Governmental Entities and Public Employees Act exempt governmental entities and government employees who are acting within the scope of their duties from many types of injury claims.
 For example, they are exempt from liability for accidents due to highway or roadway design or maintenance, as long as the road is in a reasonably safe condition.
-Governmental agencies and employees are also exempted from claims based on the acts or failures of third parties that are not a government employee or agency.
+Governmental agencies and employees are also exempted from claims based on the acts or failures of third parties that are not government employees or agencies.

-Indiana law requires a claim against a county or municipal government to begin with an initial notice to the government body of a pending claim and to the Indiana Political Subdivision Risk Management Commission, which funds insurance for local governmental entities.
+Indiana law requires a claim against a county or municipal government, to begin with, initial notice to the government body of a pending claim and to the Indiana Political Subdivision Risk Management Commission, which funds insurance for local governmental entities.
 The notice must be filed within 180 days of the injury for a claim to be considered.

 What Damages Can I Recover from a Bus Accident Lawsuit?

 Compensation recovered after a bus accident should ensure that you can pay bills and recoup expenses and losses caused by the accident and provide additional compensation for what you have gone through.